 Meaning

-In the quote “One lifetime is never enough to accomplish one’s horticultural goals.
-If a garden is a site for the imagination, how can we be very far from the beginning?,” the emphasis is on life.
-It highlights the thought that life unfolds in unexpected ways while implying that unexpected events often teach us.
+“One lifetime is never enough to accomplish one’s horticultural goals.
+If a garden is a site for the imagination, how can we be very far from the beginning?” presents a viewpoint centered on life.
+It implies that life unfolds in unexpected ways and encourages us to remember that the present moment deserves attention.

 Theme